31 Essential Small Business Holiday Marketing Tips for 2023

 Go Ahead.
 Decorate!

 It’s Christmas, so dig out the ornaments and spruce up for the holidays.
-Decorating includes everything from adding a few Christmas-related images to your website, a few snowflakes for your email template, and adding a holiday-themed profile image to your social accounts.
+Decorating includes adding a few Christmas-related images to your website, a few snowflakes for your email template, and a holiday-themed profile image to your social accounts.

 Customize Your Packaging

 We all know how vital custom packaging is for your brand.

 Packaging is the only thing that reaches 100% of your customers and is the first step in creating a memorable unboxing experience.

 Unique Christmas packaging for your products over Christmas adds a touch of luxury and class and, if coupled with a Christmas edition product, can help create a sense of ‘exclusivity’ around your product.

 And Christmas-themed packaging can be convenient for your customer, too.
 For example, a Holiday-themed mailer box or mailing bag can remove the need to wrap a gift entirely!